quixio/quix-streams/README.md

 ```

 ### Reading time-series data
-Once we have setup our producer it's time to see how to read data from a topic.
+Once we have setup our producer, it's time to see how to read data from a topic.
 Here's an example of how to <b>Read</b> time-series data from a Kafka Topic with Python:

 ```python
 import pandas as pd